CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/uniapi.md

 | `video/*` | `.mp4` |
 | `text/*` | `.txt` (UTF-8) |
 | other / unknown | extension from `image_extension` |

+> **Important — non-image results have no display or player.**
+> Video, audio, and text results are saved to disk only.
+There is no preview, no image output, and no playback inside ComfyUI.
+When the file is saved successfully, a toast notification appears on the node with the saved file path.
+If `auto_save_result` is **OFF**, the result is permanently lost — it exists only in memory for the duration of that execution and is not recoverable afterward.

 ### Metadata files